cloux/aws-devuan/README.md

 ---
 ## Why bother?

->The crowd pushing Systemd, possibly including its author, is not content to have systemd be one choice among many.
+>The crowd pushing systemd, possibly including its author, is not content to have systemd be one choice among many.
 By providing public APIs intended to be used by other applications, systemd has set itself up to be difficult not to use once it achieves a certain adoption threshold.
 Its popularity is purely the result of an aggressive, dictatorial marketing strategy including engulfing other essential system components, setting up for API lock-in, and dictating policy... at the expense of flexibility and diversity.
 >
 ><cite>\- [Rich Felker](https://ewontfix.com/14/), author of [musl](http://www.musl-libc.org/faq.html) library</cite>

-The development progress of Systemd seems to closely resemble the well-known "[embrace, extend, extinguish](https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish)" strategy formerly used by Microsoft.
-Whether intentional or not, this can arguably lead to a dangerous situation.
-Systemd has shown to be unstable, [prone to crashes](https://www.agwa.name/blog/post/how_to_crash_systemd_in_one_tweet), and its developers approach to security is [famous for being lame](https://www.theregister.co.uk/2017/07/28/black_hat_pwnie_awards/).
+The development progress of systemd seems to closely resemble the well-known "[embrace, extend, extinguish](https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish)" strategy formerly used by Microsoft.
+Whether intentional or not, this can arguably lead to a dangerous situation. systemd has shown to be unstable, [prone to crashes](https://www.agwa.name/blog/post/how_to_crash_systemd_in_one_tweet), and its developers approach to security is [famous for being lame](https://www.theregister.co.uk/2017/07/28/black_hat_pwnie_awards/).

-Systemd became the single most widespread Linux init system.
+systemd became the single most widespread Linux init system.
 And it doesn't just do init, it also does login, pam, getty, syslog, udev, cryptsetup, cron, at, dbus, acpi, gnome-session, autofs, tcpwrappers, audit, chroot, mount<sup>([1](https://systemd-free.org))</sup>, network management, DNS, Firewall, UEFI<sup>([2](http://without-systemd.org/wiki/index.php/Arguments_against_systemd#Scope_creep))</sup>, su<sup>([3](https://linux.slashdot.org/story/15/08/29/1526217/systemd-absorbs-su-command-functionality))</sup>, HTTP server<sup>([4](https://www.freedesktop.org/software/systemd/man/systemd-journal-gatewayd.service.html))</sup> ... and on saturdays it also does your laundry.
-Adopted by all major distributions, there seems to be no real alternative, pushing the Linux base further towards a monoculture environment.
-Systemd is not just a default software choice.
+Adopted by all major distributions, there seems to be no real alternative, pushing the Linux base further towards a monoculture environment. systemd is not just a default software choice.
 Many packages depend directly on it, which makes it IMPOSSIBLE to remove or switch to something else later on.
-Once you run an OS with Systemd, that's it, you're stuck with it, for better or worse, so help you God.
-And even if you use Systemd on a daily basis and everything goes well, you might want to have some alternative.
+Once you run an OS with systemd, that's it, you're stuck with it, for better or worse, so help you God.
+And even if you use systemd on a daily basis and everything goes well, you might want to have some alternative.
 Just in the case that something breaks someday.
 So, what alternatives are available?

 ### EC2 Linux AMI Comparison